prisma/prisma1/docs/1.1/03-Tutorials/02-GraphQL-Server-Development/03-Permissions.md

 </Instruction>

- > **Note**: For the purpose of this tutorial you don't explicitly have to install the Prisma CLI because `prisma` is listed as a _development dependency_ in the `node-advanced` boilerplate, which allows to run its commands by prefixing it with `yarn`, e.g. `yarn prisma1 deploy` or `yarn prisma1 playground`.
+ > **Note**: For the purpose of this tutorial you don't explicitly have to install the Prisma CLI because `prisma` is listed as a _development dependency_ in the `node-advanced` boilerplate, which allows to run its commands by prefixing it with `yarn`, e.g. `yarn prisma deploy` or `yarn prisma playground`.
- > If you have `prisma` installed globally on your machine (which you can do with `npm install -g prisma1`), you don't need to use the `yarn` prefix throughout this tutorial.
+ > If you have `prisma` installed globally on your machine (which you can do with `npm install -g prisma`), you don't need to use the `yarn` prefix throughout this tutorial.

 Once the CLI is installed, you can create your GraphQL server.